awemorris/PlayfieldEngine/docs/mkdocs-en/docs/gettingstarted.md

 1. Make a new folder anywhere you like.
 2. Open your favorite text editor in that folder.
+    - On Windows, you can use `Playfield Editor` if you don't have a favorite editor.
 3. Create a new file called `main.pf`.
 4. Copy the following code into to the file an save it.